Saroj Pandey

-Saroj Pandey (born 22 June 1968) is an Indian politician and a member of the Rajya Sabha, upper house of the Indian Parliament.
-She also served as National General Secretary of Bharatiya Janata Party.
+Saroj Pandey (born 22 June 1968) is an Indian politician belonging to the Bharatiya Janata Party (BJP).
+She is the National Vice President of Bharatiya Janata Party.
+Previsously, she served as member of the Rajya Sabha, upper house of the Indian Parliament and also served as National General Secretary of Bharatiya Janata Party.
 Prior to becoming Rajya Sabha MP, she was elected to 15th Lok Sabha from Durg and was also Member of Chhattisgarh Legislative Assembly.

 Early life

 Saroj Pandey was born to Shyamji Pandey and Gulab Devi Pandey in 22 June 1968.
 She studied M.Sc.
 (Child Development) at Bhilai Mahila College, Pt.
 Ravishankar University, Raipur.

 Political career

 Pandey was first elected as Mayor of Durg in 2000 and got re-elected in 2005.
 She got elected as the first MLA of Vaishali Nagar in 2008 and then BJP fielded her for 2009 Indian general election from Durg and she won and held post of Mayor, MLA and MP at same time.
-In 24 April 2013, she was appointed National President of BJP Mahila Morcha (woman wing of Bharatiya Janata Party).
+On 24 April 2013, she was appointed National President of BJP Mahila Morcha (woman wing of Bharatiya Janata Party).
 She lost 2014 Lok Sabha election to Tamradhwaj Sahu of Congress, but in spite of her defeat she was appointed National General Secretary of Bharatiya Janata Party and elected to Rajya Sabha in March 2018.
+She also contested 2024 Lok Sabha election from Korba against Jyotsna Mahant but lost by margin of 43,283 votes.

 Pandey served as a general secretary and spokesperson of the party, then she held the position of National Secretary of BJP before taking charge as National President of BJP Mahila Morcha.